rogiia/ruxu.dev/articles/ai/build-a-basic-ai-agent.md

     agent_loop(client)
 ```

+> You can find and clone this code in this blog series' [Github repo](https://github.com/rogiia/basic-agent-harness).

 ### What's happening here?

 - First, we use the `get_llm_client` function to create a LLM connection to the local instance of Ollama.